JeffreyRiggle/my-site/content/blog/mythical-man-month/index.md

     * Things are always best at their beginning from a statistical model.

 ### Sharp Tools
+Most of this chapter feels a bit outdated.
+Much of the discussion in this chapter is centered around tooling and environments.

+In this chapter, there is an argument that tools are secrets held close by developers and not shared.
+Thankfully the proliferation of open source over the years has almost turned this around completely.
+At this point, it feels like there are too many tools to choose from.
+There are also big players in the game backing important tooling projects with real money.
+There is a lot more that could be said about open source and the pros and cons but that is not related to this chapter.

+Another topic that is discussed a ton is environments.
+This is another thing I think has changed over time.
+Anymore much of consumer software runs in virtual machines.
+Often higher-level languages like Java, C#, Javascript, Go, etc are running in virtual machines and do not have to worry much if at all about the target machine.

+The last thing is a call for better debugging and tooling.
+I think there is always room for improvement here but it seems we have come a long way from having to evaluate heaps.
+Anymore it is not uncommon to be able to have a fully debuggable environment with near real-time feedback to the developer.

+#### Original notes
 * Many programmers have their own personal set of tools that they acquire over time and do not share
     * I do not think this is true anymore, if anything we have too many shared tools.
 * Individualized tools hamper instead of aiding communication